 He has also had twenty scholarly and professional articles published on subjects ranging from fairytale to finance.
 A former banker, Daniel earned his doctorate in 18th-century history, with a focus on issues of family, gender and commerce in northern Europe.
 He is now an executive at a global non-profit organization that provides educational materials to children from under-resourced and traditionally marginalized communities.
 Daniel lives in New York City with his wife and soul-mate, the artist Deborah A. Mills, along with the requisite two cats.

 Find Daniel A. Rabuzzi at:

 Ian Rogers is a writer, artist, and photographer.
-His short fiction has appeared in several publications, including Cemetery Dance, Supernatural Tales, and Shadows & Tall Trees.
-He is the author of SuperNOIRtural Tales (Burning Effigy Press), a series of stories featuring supernatural detective Felix Renn.
+His debut collection, Every House Is Haunted, was the winner of the 2013 ReLit Award in the Short Fiction category, while his novelette, “The House on Ashley Avenue,” was nominated for the Shirley Jackson Award.
+His short fiction has appeared in several markets and has been selected for The Best Horror of the Year and Imaginarium: The Best Canadian Speculative Writing.
+Ian is also the author of SuperNOIRtural Tales, a collection of stories featuring supernatural detective Felix Renn.
 Ian lives with his wife in Peterborough, Ontario.